-Following the expansion seen in the previous 70 years, Doxey has continued to grow in the last 35, although most of the major changes have happened in the last 17 or so years.
+Following the expansion seen in the previous 70 years, Doxey has continued to grow in the next 35, although most of the major changes have happened in the later 17 or so years.

 In 1981 field between the Institute and the Universal Car park became Baxter Green with 24 houses.
 Later in 1998 the Institute itself was sold off and 12 house erected as Mayfields.

-At the same time the mostnote-1 of the houses in The Drive were completely refurbished and refaced in brick.
+At the same time the most of the houses in The Drive were completely refurbished and refaced in brick.

 A major area for private development within Doxey was 'Durber's Yard and the remainder of the old sand and gravel pits.
 In 1997 82 houses were built on the Manor Park estate and was accessed by an extension of The Crescent (aka Doxey Crescent).
-Pedestrian access was via the lane beside the Doxey Stores and Happys Take-away (previously The Co-op Grocery and butchers)
+Pedestrian access was via the lane beside the Doxey Stores and the take-away (previously The Co-op Grocery and butchers later Happys and Castle Pizzas)

 In 1997 about 75 houses were built in Meadow Rise (The Ridgeway /Brooklime Gardens) estate between 'New Doxey Fields' and Greensome Lane.